Retro pre-hydration shell

 There is a difference between learning to code with games and watching a game pretend to teach coding.
 CodeGrind sits on the first side.
 The tower defense mode runs on top of a real editor, real test cases, and real problems written for the same skill set as technical interviews.

-Start with a simple Code Breach getting-started problem on the homepage, then choose your path: Beginner Learning Path or Interview Prep Clusters.
+Start with a simple Code Breach getting-started problem on the homepage, then branch into the rest of CodeGrind through Beginner Learning Paths or Interview Prep Clusters.

 learn to code with games